These healthy oatmeal raisin cookies should be on your baking list. They're deliciously chewy with crispy edges and plenty of crunch to each bite.

 It's simple, really.
 So let's have a look.

-STEP 2: Blend the seed butter, molasses (or maple syrup), chopped plantain, and vanilla extract in a (high-speed) blender until you get a beautiful brown paste (wet ingredients).
+Step Three (Picture 3 above) - Blend the seed butter, molasses (or maple syrup), chopped plantain, and vanilla extract in a (high-speed) blender until you get a beautiful brown paste.

-Slightly flatten them with your fingers to even out the dough and shape them into round cookies (see picture above).
+Step Seven (Picture 7 above) - Scoop large spoonfuls onto a prepared baking sheet, leaving enough space in between.
+Use a 2 tablespoon cookie scoop per cookie.
+Slightly flatten them with your fingers to even out the dough and shape them into round cookies.

 - Whatever sweetener you use, always check after 20 to 25 minutes of baking.